raystack/optimus/docs/concepts/overview.md

 Optimus has a specification repository that holds all the details required to define a scheduled operation.
-Repository has a fixed folder structure which is maintained by Optimus CLI (opctl).
+Repository has a fixed folder structure which is maintained by Optimus CLI.
 Users can create and delete the jobs from the repository using either optimus CLI or a simple text editor like [VSCode](https://code.visualstudio.com/download).
-A sample command to create a new job is "opctl create job", calling this will ask for a few inputs which are required for the execution of this job and leave rest for the user to modify of its own eg, the SQL.
+A sample command to create a new job is "optimus create job", calling this will ask for a few inputs which are required for the execution of this job and leave rest for the user to modify of its own eg, the SQL.